 In captivity, many young tortoises will pyramid, i.e., grow conical scutes or look bumpy, to some degree as they grow.
 Minor shell pyramiding, if the tortoise is otherwise healthy, is considered to be cosmetic only and does not affect the tortoise's life and health.

 In the past, pyramiding was thought be caused by too much protein in the diet, too much food, not enough calcium, lack of sunlight or vitamin D3, not enough exercise, too dry conditions, or any combination of these.

-Some tortoise species are more prone to shell pyramiding than others.
+Some tortoise species are much more prone to shell pyramiding than others.
 Leopard and star tortoises, both Indian and Burmese, are among the easiest to pyramid species.
-They need high ambient humidity during early years of growth to combat this tendency.
+They need high ambient humidity during early years of growth to help combat this tendency.

 1.)
 Indian star tortoises